bjlkeng/bjlkeng.github.io/source/posts/a-probabilistic-view-of-regression.rst

 Linear regression is such a fundamental tool in statistics that sometimes it is not explained in enough detail (or as clearly as it should be).
-Starting from the bottom and building up a regression model is much more interesting that the traditional method of presenting the end result and scarcely relating it back to its probabilistic roots.
+Building up a regression model from the bottom up is much more interesting than the traditional method of presenting the end result and scarcely relating it back to its probabilistic roots.
 In my opinion, there's a lot of beauty in statistics but only because it has its roots in probability.
-I hope this post helped you see some of the beauty of this fundamental topic in a new way.
+I hope this post helped you see some of the beauty of this fundamental topic too.

 |h2| References and Further Reading |h2e|